Street Haunting (Göteborg, Leeds, London, São Paulo)

 The voiceovers were performed and co-edited (and in some cases also translated or co-created) by women with a close relation to the four cities featured in this work: Rose Borthwick (Leeds), Mathilda Franzén (Göteborg), Katxerê Medina (São Paulo) and Lucy Wilson (London).

-The title is a homage to Virginia Woolf’s 1927 essay Street Haunting: A London Adventure, in which ‘the narrator explores the imaginative act of dipping in and out of people’s minds as they move through the city streets’.
+The title is a homage to Virginia Woolf’s 1927 essay Street Haunting: A London Adventure, an account of the socio-psychological experience of walking through London’s crowds at dusk.

 Listen to excerpts of each track here.